 - Make a list of local companies that offer positions in your field and determine if those organizations post internships on their websites or company social media pages.
 Contact organizations you have an interest in for possible internships or volunteer opportunities.

-- Networking is one of the best ways to learn about opportunities.
-Attend career fairs and networking events and visit your local chamber of commerce to ask for introductions.
+- Attend career fairs and networking events and visit your local chamber of commerce to ask for introductions.
 Let the contacts you make know you are looking for an internship or other type of opportunity to gain on-the-job experience.

 - Search for school alumni working at companies you’re interested in and connect with them to see if they can provide tips or advice.

-- Realize you may have to create your own internship.
+- Create your own internship.
 Research companies where you might like to work, and then contact a department head and explain your situation.
 Suggest ideas for providing services to solve a business problem, such as covering for maternity leave or filling in during vacations, to help get your foot in the door on a short-term or flexible basis.